alumae/gst-kaldi-nnet2-online/README.md

 # CHANGELOG

+2015-06-02: Added functionality to output structured recognition results, that optionally include n-best results, phone alignment information and possibly other things (word alignments, sausages, lattices, sentence and word confidence scores) in the future.
+The structured results are pushed using the signal `full-final-result`, and are formatted using a JSON encoding.
+See below for a full description.
+Also removed the individual signals that were used for pushing out phone alignments.

 2015-04-30: Added functionality to change models (FST, acoustic model, big language model) after initial initialization.
 Added functionality to ouput phone aligment information (see properties `do-phone-alignment`